Cardboard Catering Trays

 Large Cardboard Catering Trays For Big Orders

-These trays offer steady support for both hot and cold items.
-Their broad base helps maintain the order of items placed in rows or sections.
-They can also hold cup dividers, snack holders, and small inserts for mixed food types.
-When staff needs fast movement between kitchen and event tables, these trays keep items stable and easier to handle.
+These trays support both hot and cold items.
+Their broad base helps keep items in place when arranged in rows or sections.
+They can hold cup dividers, snack holders, and small inserts for mixed food types.
+When staff moves between the kitchen and event tables, these trays help keep items steady and easier to carry.

 Why Large Catering Trays Are Important

-Large trays offer support for events where food needs to be displayed in continuous layouts.
+Large trays are used for events where food is displayed in longer, continuous layouts.

-• Handles more quantity on a single tray
+• Holds more quantity on a single tray

 • Keeps arranged sections neat and readable

-• Works well for long buffet lines and counters
+• Works well for buffet lines and counters

-• Helps chefs arrange items in clear rows and groups
+• Helps arrange items in rows and groups

 Size Capacity Board Type Edge Height Common Setting